HariSekhon/Dockerfiles/README.md

 make
 ```

-To build a specific Docker image, cd to it's directory and run make:
+To build a specific Docker image, enter it's directory and run make:

 ```
 cd nagios-plugins